rundis/elm-bootstrap/README.md

 ## Stuff TODO
-* Documentation Site (maybe utilizing runelm.io ?)
-* Ensure responsive support is fully supported
+* Ensure responsive behavior is fully supported
 * Encourage or automate screen reader support
 * Tooltips
 * Popovers
-* Provide nice API for all the utility classes
+* Provide a nice API for all the utility classes
 * etc...

 ## Release history
-NOT OUT QUITE YET !
+* 1.0.0 - Initial release with most of TWBS core components covered

 ## License